VolodimirDD/ATM/README.md

 Here you need to enter your card PIN.
 Make sure you enter it correctly, otherwise after *`three incorrect entry`* attempts your card will be blocked indefinitely.

+Also, if you enter an incorrect PIN code, you will see a notification about this, and you will also see the `number of remaining attempts` to enter the correct PIN code so that your card is not blocked.

 PIN: `1111`

 ### Blocked Card Form